BerkeleyHCI/PolymorphicBlocks/getting_started_advanced.md

 # Getting Started Tutorial: Advanced Library Construction
 _In this section, we will build a re-usable n-LED array Block, going through the advanced constructs of generators and port arrays._

-> The IDE does not support graphical operations for programmatic constructing circuits.
+> The IDE does not support graphical operations for programmatic circuit construction.
 > However, you can continue to use the IDE for visualization.